Research and Funding

 Mississippi Building

 • Blast testing research conducted by science and engineering consulting firm Karagozian & Case is being funded to investigate whether reinforced CLT can meet Department of State protective design requirements cost-effectively.
 It’s expected this research will be able to show how mass timber can be used to build blast-resistant structures, opening new markets for building types such as courthouses, embassies, federal facilities, and emergency call centers.
-The firm also began work in Q3 on a progressive collapse modeling project, with draft language for the Department of Defense’s Design of Buildings to Resist Progressive Collapse and a mass timber example expected by Q2 2024.

 • The structural engineering firm Equilibrium has launched a suite of CLT design tools.
 These interactive spreadsheets helps engineers design CLT floors, roofs, and walls to meet the latest building codes and standards with greater speed and accuracy.